carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 Printing is effectively the inverse of the parsing function generated with the mnemonic string serving as a template.

-### Shape inference

-Type constraints are along (at least) three axis: 1) elemental type, 2) rank (including static or dynamic), 3) dimensions.
-While some ops have no compile time fixed shape (e.g., output shape is dictated by data) we could still have some knowledge of constraints/bounds in the system for that op (e.g., the output of a `tf.where` is at most the size of the input data).
-And so there are additional valuable constraints that could be captured even without full knowledge.

-Initially the shape inference will be declaratively specified using:

-*   Constraint on the operands of an operation directly.
-For example constraining the input type to be tensor/vector elements or that the elemental type be of a specific type (e.g., output of sign is of elemental type `i1`) or class (e.g., float like).
-*   Constraints across operands and results of an operation.
-For example, enabling specifying equality constraints on type/constituents of a type (shape and elemental type) between operands and results (e.g., the output type of an add is the same as those of the input operands).

-In general there is an input/output transfer function which maps the inputs to the outputs (e.g., given input X and Y [or slices thereof] with these sizes, the output is Z [or this slice thereof]).
-Such a function could be used to determine the output type (shape) for given input type (shape).

-But shape functions are determined by attributes and could be arbitrarily complicated with a wide-range of specification possibilities.
-Equality relationships are common (e.g., the elemental type of the output matches the primitive type of the inputs, both inputs have exactly the same type [primitive type and shape]) and so these should be easy to specify.
-Algebraic relationships would also be common (e.g., a concat of `[n,m]` and `[n,m]` matrix along axis 0 is `[n+n, m]` matrix), while some ops only have defined shapes under certain cases (e.g., matrix multiplication of `[a,b]` and `[c,d]` is only defined if `b == c`).
-As ops are also verified, the shape inference need only specify rules for the allowed cases (e.g., shape inference for matmul can ignore the case where `b != c`), which would simplify type constraint specification.

-Instead of specifying an additional mechanism to specify a shape transfer function, the reference implementation of the operation will be used to derive the shape function.
-The reference implementation is general and can support the arbitrary computations needed to specify output shapes.

 [TableGen]: https://llvm.org/docs/TableGen/index.html
 [TableGenIntro]: https://llvm.org/docs/TableGen/LangIntro.html